hasura/ndc-calcite/README.md

 # NDC Calcite

-This repository contains a collection of adapters built on top of Apache Calcite.
+This repository contains a collection of adapters built on top of Apache Calcite..